rubinasingh/ReliabilityReplication/README.md

 # ReliabilityReplication
-Replication code and data for "Poor Reliability of Public Charging Stations Can Impede the Growth of the Electric Vehicle Market""
+Replication code and data for "Poor Reliability of Public Charging Stations Can Impede the Growth of the Electric Vehicle Market"